KhadidjaArezki/typescript-arkanoid/README.md

 # typescript-arkanoid
-This is the files for the Youtube video on: https://www.youtube.com/user/Weibenfalk
+This is my implementation for the arkanoid game developed in the FreeCodeCamp tutorial video on youtube: https://www.youtube.com/user/Weibenfalk